scaleoutsystems/fedn/README.md

 Navigate to localhost:8080/controller, and navigate to the page for the deployed Combiner.
 There, configure it with the correct UID of a seed model (currently needs to be uploaded separately to Minio), then start training the model using button control.

 ## Where to go from here?
-Reach out to Scaleout to learn about how FEDn can be deployed in a secure manner together with [STACKn](https://github.com/scaleoutsystems/stackn) to enable end-to-end ML-alliance governance and life-cycle management of the federated models.
+Reach out to Scaleout to learn about how FEDn can be configured and deployed together with [STACKn](https://github.com/scaleoutsystems/stackn) to enable end-to-end ML-alliance governance and life-cycle management of the federated models.

 ### License
 See LICENSE file.